manvirag/tech_learning_tinkering/hld/problems/hotelmanagementsystem/readme.md

 Solutions:
 Visit this hands on repo: https://github.com/manvirag?tab=repositories other solution, status + timeout , redis distributed lock with ttl.
+- for extremely popular events, they use virtual waiting queue.

 1. Pessimistic Locking:
 - Block other transaction when one is happening.